dmbarbour/glas/docs/GlasDesign.md

 Direct representation of lists is inefficient for many use-cases, such as random access arrays, double-ended queues, or binaries.
 To enable lists to serve many sequential data roles, lists are often represented using [finger tree](https://en.wikipedia.org/wiki/Finger_tree) [ropes](https://en.wikipedia.org/wiki/Rope_%28data_structure%29) under-the-hood.
 This involves extending the 'Node' type described earlier with logical concatenation and array or binary fragments.

-Binaries receive special treatment because they are a popular data representation for filesystems and networks.
-Within glas systems, a binary is canonically represented as a list of small integers (0..255), but the finger-tree rope might allocate binary fragments of many kilobytes or megabytes.
-Program annotations can provide guidance, e.g. ask a runtime to 'flatten' a binary to control chunk size.

-### Accelerated Representations

-We can generalize the idea of representing lists as finger-tree ropes to other optimized representations.
-For example, a compiler could convert known dictionary and variant types into 'structs' and 'enums'.
-We could optimize vectors and matrices of unboxed floating point numbers.
-Unordered data types, such as sets or unlabeled graphs, can be assigned a canonical representation as a binary tree (see [graph canonization](https://en.wikipedia.org/wiki/Graph_canonization)) then we can develop accelerated representations that logically reduce to the canonical form.

-The runtime can potentially maintain accelerated representations even when serializing data for RPC communication or a persistent key-value database.
-In case of [glas object](GlasObject.md), this leverages the external reference type.
-Use of runtime reflection APIs may allow programs to observe actual under-the-hood representations.

-### Very Large Values

-To support larger-than-memory data, glas systems may leverage content-addressed storage to offload subtrees to network or disk.
-This optimization should be transparent modulo explicit use of runtime reflection effects.
-However, it can be guided by program annotations.

-Content-addressed references simplify memoization, communication, and orthogonal persistence with large values.
-By leveraging this, entire databases can be presented as massive values.
-The [glas object (glob)](GlasObject.md) representation is designed to serve as the primary serialization format.
+Binaries receive special handling because they're a very popular type at system boundaries (reading files, network communication, etc.).
+Logically, a binary is a list of small integers (0..255).
+For byte 14, we'd use `0b1110` not `0b00001110`.
+But under the hood, binaries will be encoded as compact byte arrays.

+### Numbers, Vectors, and Matrices

+A rational can be modeled as a dict `(n, d)` of integers with non-zero denominator 'd'.
+The rational subset of complex or hypercomplex numbers can be modeled as dicts `(r, i)` or `(r, i, j, k)` of integers or rationals.
+A vector is a list of numbers.
+A matrix is a list of vectors of identical lengths.

+Arithmetic operators on glas data should be overloaded to support these extended number representations, at least where it makes sense to do so.

+Under the hood, the runtime can potentially introduce optimized representations.
+For example, it is feasible to introduce a bignum floating point representation for rationals whose denominator is a power of two (or ten, or sixty).
+Or represent a matrix as a large array with logical dimension tracking.

 ### Abstract Data Types